TardifLab/ESM_image_reconstruction/README.md

 ## ISMRMRD format
-Using ISMRMRD format that has raw k-space and trajectory data is the most convenient way to use the code.
+Using ISMRMRD files that have raw k-space and trajectory data is the most convenient way to use the code.
 Also, some information in ISMRMRD header files are used during image reconstruction.

 ## How to use
 Follow steps in ***example_cg_recon.m*** to learn how to use the code.